 - American Express Cruise Planners – This is not exactly working under a host — the website explains if you go this route, you own your own travel franchise.

-- If you know a lot about Disney, you should read a post I published recently with some info on Disney travel agent jobs from home with links to host agencies specializing in Disney vacations.
+- If you know a lot about Disney, you should read a post I published with some info on Disney travel agent jobs from home with links to host agencies specializing in Disney vacations.

 - Host Agency Reviews – This website has great info on becoming a travel agent as well as detailed reviews of nearly 1,000 host agencies.